-Runway vehicles are not just limited to the aircrafts – the likes of fuel tankers, baggage trucks and mobile aircraft steps are all heavily present across the tarmac.
+Runway vehicles are not just limited to the aircraft – the likes of fuel tankers, baggage trucks, and mobile aircraft steps are all heavily present across the tarmac.

 This traffic, alongside the inability to hear the vehicles due to the aircraft noises, presents a large risk to the health and safety of all in and around the moving vehicles.

-To minimise the risks of being struck by a moving vehicle, you must...
+To minimize the risks of being struck by a moving vehicle, you must...